Thanks, Thornhill reader, but with regard to Ottawa, I have no such plans at this time...

 Garry J. Wise is primary contributor to Wise Law Blog.
 He is a Canadian litigation lawyer who practices with Wise Law Office,Toronto.
 He is a graduate of Osgoode Hall Law School and was called to the Ontario Bar in 1986.

-Garry's colleague at Wise Law Office, Rachel Spence, as well as occasional guest bloggers, also contribute to Wise Law Blog.
+Garry's colleagues at Wise Law Office, as well as occasional guest bloggers, also contribute to Wise Law Blog.

 Statutes of Canada